Core Dataset for Spinal Muscular Atrophy (SMA)

 - Core SMA Dataset Revision Process: full process document

-Workshop 1 took place on Friday 13 December 2019 (the day after the annual TGDOC Curators’ Meeting) at Leiden University in the Netherlands.
+The year 1 SMA Dataset Implementation Workshop took place on Friday 13 December 2019 (the day after the annual TGDOC Curators’ Meeting) at Leiden University in the Netherlands.
 The meeting report and speaker slides are available here:

 During the first SMA Dataset Workshop (December 2019, Leiden, Netherlands), participants suggested it would be helpful to have a shared repository where Curators can upload their blank data collections forms / case report forms, for other Curators to view.